 Rain, Sand and Dust Covers

-Weather sealing on camera bodies gets better and better every year but unless you are buying a dedicated underwater camera you should still use some kind of camera cover in certain situations.
-Torrential rain is the obvious example, but sand and dust in your lens’ focus barrel or zoom gearing can easily necessitate a trip to the service centre.
+Weather sealing on camera bodies gets better every year but unless you are buying a dedicated underwater camera you should still use some kind of camera cover in certain situations.
+Torrential rain is the obvious example, but sand and dust in your lens’ focus barrel or zoom gearing can easily cause a trip to the service centre.
 There’s nothing worse than hearing sand grinding away at the inside of your precious lens every time you rotate the zoom ring, it’s like fingernails on a chalk board for me!

 Over the years, I’ve tried lot of different camera covers and I’ve narrowed things down to three specific ones that I now recommend to people.
 These are the Think Tank Photo Hydrophobia, Think Tank Emergency Rain Cover, and the Peak Design Camera Cover and the Vortex Storm Jacket.
 One isn’t really better than the other, it really depends on the situation that you’re likely to find yourself in.
 Each one has pro and cons which I’ll talk through below.